-Technologies using soft, stretchable materials are increasingly important, yet we are unable to control how they stretch with much more sophistication than inflating balloons.
+Technologies using soft, stretchable materials are increasingly important for providing an interface between humans and machines, but actuating, sensing, and controlling soft, stretchable materials is a challenge.
 Nature, however, demonstrates remarkable control of stretchable surfaces: for example, cephalopods can project hierarchical structures from their skin in milliseconds for a wide range of textural camouflage, run across the ocean floor, change color, and hydrojet at high speeds through the ocean.
-Inspired by nature, we are developing theoretical and experimental techniques that enable the design, fabrication, and control of soft robotics.
+Inspired by nature, we are developing theoretical and experimental techniques that enable the design, fabrication, and control of soft robotics, with applications towards helping humans.

-In this project we were inspired by cephalopod muscular morphology to develop synthetic tissue groupings that allowed programmable transformation of 2-D stretchable surfaces into target 3-D shapes.
+Inspired by cephalopod muscular morphology, we have developed synthetic tissue groupings that allowed programmable transformation of 2-D stretchable surfaces into target 3-D shapes.
 The synthetic tissue groupings consisted of elastomeric membranes embedded with inextensible textile mesh that inflated to within 10% of their target shapes using a simple fabrication method and modeling approach.
 These stretchable surfaces transform from flat sheets to 3-D textures that imitate natural stone and plant shapes and camouflage into their background environments.
+Figure 1 and the video below explain this approach, taken from ref.

-Cameron A. Aubin, Snehashis Choudhury, Rhiannon Jerch, Lynden A. Archer, James H. Pikul, Robert F. Shepherd, “Electrolytic Vascular Systems for Energy Dense Robots”, Nature, 1, June, 2019.
+Cameron A. Aubin, Snehashis Choudhury, Rhiannon Jerch, Lynden A. Archer, James H. Pikul, Robert F. Shepherd, “Electrolytic vascular systems for energy-dense robots“, Nature, vol. 571, June 2019.

 Steven Ceron, Itai Cohen, Robert F. Shepherd, James H. Pikul, Cindy Harnett, “Fiber Embroidery of Self-Sensing Soft Actuators”, Biomimetics, vol. 3, September 2018.